sideeffects/HoudiniGLTF/README.txt

 Houdini glTF libarries.

-Optionally, you can modify the custom library namespace and node operator names in CustomGLTF.global.
+Optionally, you can modify the custom library namespace and node operator names in src/CustomGLTF.global.

 This project has been setup to build with make.
 See https://www.sidefx.com/docs/hdk/_h_d_k__intro__compiling.html#HDK_Intro_Compiling_Makefiles

+Requires Houdini 18.0.552 or newer.
+Does not work with earlier versions of Houdini.

 -------------------------------------------------------------------------------
 Libraries:
 -------------------------------------------------------------------------------

-- GLTF/
+- src/GLTF/
     Source code for the core glTF import and export library which contains most of the parsing and writing code.
-The generated libCustomGLTF.so/.dll should be placed in a path pointed to by LD_LIBRARY_PATH or PATH (on Windows).
+The generated libCustomGLTF.so/.dll should be placed in a path pointed to by LD_LIBRARY_PATH (Linux), or DYLD_LIBRARY_PATH (macOS) or PATH (Windows).

-- SOP/
+- src/SOP/
     Source code for the glTF SOP importer node.
-The generated SOP_CustomGLTF.so/.dll should be placed in %HOME%/houdiniX.X/dso or a path pointed to by HOUDINI_DSO_PATH.
+The generated SOP_CustomGLTF.so/.dll should be placed in $HOME/houdiniX.X/dso or a path pointed to by HOUDINI_DSO_PATH.

-- ROP/
+- src/ROP/
     Source code for the glTF ROP exporter node.
-The generated ROP_CustomGLTF.so/.dll should be placed in %HOME%/houdiniX.X/dso or a path pointed to by HOUDINI_DSO_PATH.
+The generated ROP_CustomGLTF.so/.dll should be placed in $HOME/houdiniX.X/dso or a path pointed to by HOUDINI_DSO_PATH.

-- HOM/
+- src/HOM/
     Source code for the glTF HOM module.
-The generated HOM_CustomGLTF.so/.dll should be placed in %HOME%/houdiniX.X/dso or a path pointed to by HOUDINI_DSO_PATH.
+The generated HOM_CustomGLTF.so/.dll should be placed in $HOME/houdiniX.X/dso or a path pointed to by HOUDINI_DSO_PATH.

+- gltf_hierarchy.hda/
+    The Object node to load in a glTF scene hierarchy, as a Houdini Digital Asset.
+    This should be placed $HOME/houdiniX.X/otls.

 -------------------------------------------------------------------------------
 Building the glTF libraries on Windows using Cygwin: